 Catherine Guthrie is a women’s health journalist with 20 years experience in the magazine industry.
 Her byline has appeared in more than three dozen national magazines.
 She specializes in writing about women’s health, nutrition, and fitness.
-Her queer, feminist, breast cancer memoir, FLAT, is forthcoming.
+Her queer, feminist, breast cancer memoir, FLAT, is forthcoming from Skyhorse Publishing in October 2018.

 Catherine is a graduate of Grub Street‘s Memoir Incubator in Boston.
 She attended Bread Loaf Writers Conference in 2015 and 2016 as a general contributor.
 Judges at the 2016 Kentucky Women Writers Conference awarded FLAT Honorable Mention for the Betty Gabehart Prize in Nonfiction.
 In February 2017, Catherine completed a month-long writer’s residency at the Vermont Studio Center.